-A Guide to Basic Competitive Research
+A Guide to Basic Competitive Analysis

 One of the most exciting and difficult aspects of digital marketing is the constant change that is happening in the market.
 What used to be standard and new a few months ago could be completely obsolete today.
 This makes it difficult to stay ahead of the industry and means that in the long run, only the innovative survive in digital marketing.

-As such, this guide will cover many different important aspects of competitive research.
+As such, this guide will cover many different important aspects of competitive analysis.
 Some of these aspects will need to be changed depending on the industry.
 Many of these factors will also need to be tweaked as time goes on; it is always important to be up to date with the industry and know what tools give the best information, as well as what signals lead to success in any aspect of digital marketing.

 Competitor Growth